Lisbon Triennale Millennium bcp Universities Competition Award

 7.3 - The entry of a maximum of three (3) proposals per applicant is made in the same form.

-7.4 - The entry of each proposal consists of the identification of the author(s), title of the proposal, synopsis (100 words) and description of the proposal (500 words), chosen format for the participation in the exhibition (drawing, photography, mockup, video or other), the proposal posters as described below, and proof of the author’s enrollment in the master's degree, PhD, or affiliation with an academic institution, in PDF format (up to 200KB each).
+7.4 - The entry of each proposal consists of the identification of the author(s), title of the proposal, synopsis (100 words) and description of the proposal (500 words), chosen format for the participation in the exhibition (drawing, photography, mockup, video or other), the proposal posters as described below, proof of the author’s enrolment in the master's degree, PhD, or affiliation with an academic institution, in PDF format (up to 200KB each) and an evocative image (JPEG, up to 400KB)..

 7.5 - Each submitted proposal will generate a unique identification number, to be used in the first stage of the competition, in order to make it anonymous during the evaluation.
 The form is the only place where the author(s), applicant and institution will be identified, and only the organisation of the competition - the Lisbon Architecture Triennale - will have access to this information during the first stage.